-Additional policies, regulations and rules are set by the WLCSD Board of Education and the WLC Athletic Department.
+Additional policies, regulations and rules are set by the WLCSD Board of Education and our WLC Administrators.
 Note: Local communities may set their own policy, rules, and/or regulations as long as they are more stringent than stipulated by the NHIAA.